moontech69/Daily_notes_application---BEST/README.md

 - **Framework:** React 17 for a responsive and dynamic user interface.
 - **State Management:** React Query for efficient server state handling.
-- **Global State:** Context API for managing user authentication and global application state.
+- **Global State:** React Context for managing user authentication and global application state.
 - **Audio Recording:** React-mic for seamless in-app audio recording.
 - **Form Handling:** Formik and Yup for building and validating user input forms.
 - **Testing:** Jest and React Testing Library for unit and integration tests.